oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ### <a name="Transformationorderby" href="#Transformationorderby">3.3.4 Transformation `orderby`</a>

 The `orderby` transformation takes a list of expressions that could also be passed as a `$orderby` system query option.
 Its output set consists of the instances of the input set in the same order `$orderby` would produce for the given expressions, but keeping the relative order from the input set if the given expressions do not distinguish between two instances.
-The orderby transformation thereby performs a [stable-sort](#SamenessandPrecedence).
+The orderby transformation thereby performs a [stable-sort](#SamenessandOrder).
 A service supporting this transformation MUST at least offer sorting by values addressed by property paths, including dynamic properties, with both suffixes `asc` and `desc`.

 ::: example
-Example 32:
+Example 33:
 ```
 GET /service/Sales?$apply=groupby((Product/Name),
                            aggregate(Amount with sum as Total))